jadedanial/point-of-sale/README.md

 ## Tracking

-The primary role of DanialSoft POS is to track your products and supplies.
+The primary role of this software is to track your products and supplies.
 It keeps records of when you purchased inventory, when you sold it and how much you have on hand.
 It also tells you the location of your inventory.

 ## Preventing Out-of-stock